kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

   - Can connect to CloudWatch to log all requests.
   - Can maintain multiple versions of an API.
 - Cheap and scalable.
-- Uses APIG domain by default, but can use custom domain.
+- Uses APIG domain by default, but can be aliased to a custom domain (www.example.com).
 - Supports SSL/TLS certificates.
 - API caching can be enabled to reduce calls to origin and improve latency.
   - Configure response TTL.